 This one seems the most straightforward, and it is.
 Your host is asking you to show up in a full tuxedo, no questions asked.
 While many will try to manipulate this dress code with a business suit, this phrase is asking you to maintain a basic level of elegance.
 A black tie event may require some extra work in order to attend.
 But that’s the nature of this type of occasion.
 A black tie event indicates a high level of elegance and formality that shouldn’t be challenged.

-Black Tie Preferred or Requested
+Black Tie Requested Or Preferred

+What does black tie requested mean?
 This phrasing indicates a subtle difference.
 A host who recognizes that obtaining a tuxedo may be cost-prohibitive to some guests.
 With that said, the phrasing is still being included for a reason.
 Your host still would like to maintain the same style and elegance of a required event.
 If a tuxedo is within your means, you should still consider this the right approach.
 However, if you are someone who might not be able to afford it, opting instead for a nice dark suit and tie is acceptable.

 Black Tie Optional Dress Code